juliadevindor/Zeemanslower/README.md

 at the University of Mainz.
 One project of the group aims at decelerating Lithium atoms using a Zeeman slower and catch the slowed atoms in a magneto-optical trap (MOT).
 Therefor, the atom species, simulation parameters and experiental setup used in this repository as an example are those of the Lithium experiment.
+The current simulation is a revised version of the old simulation.
+The improvement of the simulation was again the focus of a master thesis.

 ## Getting Started